 And you only have a handful in your armoury.

 Ah, silly humans.

-Your World Health Organisation recently drew up a list of the world’s most threatening superbugs : we E.coli are in the top ranked ‘critical’ category. [ 26 ]
+Your World Health Organisation recently drew up a list of the world’s most dangerous superbugs: E.coli is in the top-ranked ‘critical’ category. [ 26 ]

 To win this war you will have to develop new strategies.

-We secrete lipids around us ( lipo-polysaccharides and lipo-proteins ).
-We can also produce other substances, glyco-proteins and polysaccharides ( very like your own ‘mucus’ ).
-Get enough of us together and this all joins up to form a gooey layer around us, which protects us from outside attack.
+We secrete lipids around us ( lipo-polysaccharides and lipoproteins ).
+We can also produce other substances, glycoproteins and polysaccharides ( remarkably like your own ‘mucus’ ).
+Get enough of us together, and this all joins up to form a gooey layer around us, which protects us from outside attack.

 Our host’s natural defences, white cells, antibodies, compliment, and even chemicals like antibiotics, find it hard to get through this sticky, protective layer.

 A biofilm can be a ’refuge’ for us, from which we can re-emerge when conditions are less hostile.